cozy/cozy-docs/src/documents/hack/index.html.md

 menuOrder: 2
 ---

-Let's be clear before going anywhere: **writing a web app for Cozy is like writing a web app.**
+Let's be clear before going anywhere: **writing a web app for Cozy is like writing a web app**.

+Because Cozy is a Platform As A Service, namely an execution environment for applications.
+Currently you can only use NodeJS to develop your backend but we plan on adding Python, Ruby and PHP support.

-And you might know that making web applications can be a real pain:
+As you might know, making web applications can be a real pain:

 * you need to chose a programing language for the server side
 * you need to chose a framework for it